-Kayak's mobile app (Android, iOS) provides users with a flexible assistant for searching for and booking rental cars, flights, hotels and more.
+Kayak's mobile app provides users with a flexible assistant for searching for and booking rental cars, flights, hotels and more.
 Compare deals, book flights and accommodation, track your flights and manage your itinerary from Kayak's convenient mobile app.
 It's a great, centralized tool for keeping track of everything you'll need to arrange getting to and from your travel destinations.
 And the iOS version takes advantage of the Sign In With Apple feature for easier logins introduced in iOS 13.

 Hotel Tonight (Android, iOS: Free)

-Another good option if you suddenly need to look for last minute hotel rooms, is HotelTonight (Android, iOS), offering users last-minute discounts on vacancies and same-night accommodations from top-rated hotels.
+Another good option if you suddenly need to look for last minute hotel rooms, is HotelTonight, offering users last-minute discounts on vacancies and same-night accommodations from top-rated hotels.
 Users can search by category and quality such as Basic, Hip or Luxe; view information on nearby hotels; and quickly book accommodations from within the app.

 Google Translate (Android, iOS: Free)

 Google Translate can convert words, phrases and short sentences from one language to another.
 Simply pick an input language and an output language, and then either type or dictate your message.
 The app does its magic, presenting you with translated text or a short synthesized voice message.
 In addition, visual translation features have just been added, allowing you to translate text and signage with the aid of your camera.
 The app's translation capabilities continue to grow, with 103 languages available for text translation with a data connection, 59 languages offline, 37 languages in camera mode, and 32 languages for live, two-way voice translations.